gobysec/GobyExtension/README.md

  - Available function for extension.
  - Some inspiration

-However, we will also tell you some limit, such as: extensions cannot modify the underlying DOM of Goby UI.
+However, we will also tell you some limitations, such as: extensions cannot modify the underlying DOM of Goby UI.

 ### Common Functions
 Common functions are the core functions you may use in any extension.